Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 Key derivation is more complex than other multipart operations for several reasons:

-* There are multiple of inputs and outputs.
+* There are multiple inputs and outputs.
 * Multiple drivers can be involved.
 This happens when an operation combines a key agreement and a subsequent symmetric key derivation, each of which can have independent drivers.
 This also happens when deriving an asymmetric key, where processing the secret input and generating the key output might involve different drivers.
 * When multiple drivers are involved, they are not always independent: if the secret input is managed by an opaque driver, it might not allow the core to retrieve the intermediate output and pass it to another driver.
 * The involvement of an opaque driver cannot be determined as soon as the operation is set up (since `psa_key_derivation_setup()` does not determine the key input).

 #### Key derivation driver dispatch logic

-The core decides whether to dispatch a key derivation operation to a driver based on the location of the input step `PSA_KEY_DERIVATION_INPUT_SECRET`.
+The core decides whether to dispatch a key derivation operation to a driver based on the location associated with of the input step `PSA_KEY_DERIVATION_INPUT_SECRET`.

 1. If this step is passed via `psa_key_derivation_input_key()` for a key in a secure element:
     * If the driver for this secure element implements the `"key_derivation"` family for the specified key type and algorithm, the core calls that driver's `"key_derivation_setup"` and subsequent entry points.